butcherg/rawproc/README.md

 with the GNU g++ compiler, either native on Linux OSs or Mingw32 on Windows platforms.
 I've compiled and run executables on Ubuntu x86_64 and Windows 7, 8, and 10.

-To compile in a Linux OS,  you need to have wxWidgets, gimage, LibRaw, libjpeg, libtiff, and LittleCMS installed, with the associated development headers.
+To compile in a Linux OS,  you need to have wxWidgets, gimage, LibRaw, libjpeg, libpng, libtiff, and LittleCMS installed, with the associated development headers.
+Lensfun is needed for lens correction, but needs to be enabled at ./configure with --enable-lensfun.
 Basically the same thing applies to compiling in Windows, except you'll probably have to spend more time figuring where you put wxWidgets.
-The wx-config utility that comes with wxWidgets helps substantially; I ran:

-wx-config --libs --cxxflags

-and copied the results to Makefile.txt.
-You apparently should be able to run wx-config in the Makefile script, but I couldn't get it to work right in the Windows/Mingw32 environment.
-Once you have the Makefile.txt set up properly, you should be able to run 'make -f Makefile.txt' in the directory containing the rawproc source code.
-Oh, make sure you make a 'linux' or 'win' subdirectory in the rawproc directory to hold the object and executable files.

-A late add is 'img', a command line program that uses the same image processing routines as rawproc.
+'img' is a command line program that uses the same image processing routines as rawproc.
 The only comprehensive documentation is the img.cpp source file.
 You use it like this:

 <pre>